krozic/imdb_ratings/README.md

 To do:

-- Make a table for all other genres
+- ~~Make a table for genres~~
 - ~~Create line plots containing each genre~~
-- Create table of genre rating means
+- ~~Create table of genre rating means~~
+- Create

+### Method

+These three tables were loaded into Microsoft SQL Server which was used for exploratory data analysis and subsequent creation of the tables necessary for visualization.

+The python package `pyodbc` was then used to load the tables from this database into `pandas` for visualization in `matplotlib`.